spawn08/SpawN-Bot/README.md

 ## 1. SpawnBotActivity -
 >*_This is Main activity for this application.
-It initializes the Android Speech components along with recyclerview for chat conversation._*
+It initializes the Android Speech components along with recyclerview for chat conversation.
+Please specify your Bearer token inside this activity in method **callWitService**_*

 ## 2. Networking -
 >*_Retrofit 2.4.0 is used for making network calls to Wit AI service.
 An interceptor is written for authorization and is passed in subsequent retrofit calls.